 In the past, we were left with the option of relying on coffee shops and restaurants to “steal” their WiFi.
 However, if you have done that too – you probably have – you know that it’s not the ideal solution.
 The time when the waiter/waitress/owner starts to look at you differently always comes.
 Moreover, the internet speed is not always how we expect it to be.
 To conclude, to rely on someone’s WiFi to work is not working effectively at all.

-On this bike trip through Italy, we knew we were going to pass through rather isolated areas as well as wild camp quite often, therefore reducing even less the probability to work relying on other’s WiFi.
-In order to go around this problem, we travelled with the Travelers WiFi, a mini portable router that allowed us to have 24h access to the internet even in the most remote places we visited.
+On this bike trip through Italy, we knew we were going to pass through rather isolated areas as well as wild camp quite often.
+We knew this would reduce even less the probability to work relying on other’s WiFi.
+In order to go around this problem, we travelled with the Travelers WiFi, a mini portable wifi rental router that allowed us to have 24h access to the internet even in the most remote places we visited.

-The Travelers WiFi is a portable router of a size of a mobile phone that works in over 100 countries.
+The Travelers WiFi is a portable wifi rental router of a size of a mobile phone that works in over 100 countries.
 It works by making partnerships with different local operators, in every country it operates.
-Hence, when crossing borders, the Travelers WiFi re-connects automatically with a new signal of that country.
+Hence, when crossing borders, the Travelers WiFi re-connects automatically with a new signal of that country, having always the best possible internet reception.
+That makes Traveles wifi a very fast and reliable wifi when travelling.

 As the device works making partnerships with local mobile networks, it will depend on them for the coverage.
 For instance, in Italy, the network operator was Three and we didn’t have any problems at all connecting to the internet.